infoScoop/infoscoop-documents/en/administration-guide/default-layout-settings.md

 The respectively suitable value for Role name, Subject, and Regular expression is entered.
 Edit becomes possible by Role name and Regular expression clicking a label.

   * Operation icons
-    * Add icon: A new setup is added to a roll list.
+    * Add button: A new setup is added to a roll list.
     * Edit icon: The default layout edit display of the selected role is displayed.
+    * Copy icon: Copied selected role.
     * Delete icon: The selected role is deleted. "defaultRole" cannot be deleted.
     * Switch order icon: Display order is replaced by drag-and-drop operation.